smanowar/PyBer_Analysis/README.md

 ## Overview of Pyber Analyss

 ### Purpose
-Overview of the analysis: Explain the purpose of the new analysis.

 The purpose of this analysis is to use Pandas to analyze ride-sharing data collected for January 2019 to May 2019 in Urban, Suburban, and Rural cities .

 Using the data sets city_data.csv, and ride_data.csv we will determine: